If you need to search through hundreds of emails to find something in Outlook, the search feature can be a lifesaver.

 - Starting with categories, click on it, the color categories dialog box appears, and select your required category.

-- Only items that are: Unread or Read, you can select any one of them to filter read or unread messages in Outlook.
+- Only items that are: Unread or Read, can select one of them to filter read or unread messages in Outlook.

 - Only items with One or more attachments or no attachments, Emails having attachments, or no attachments are easily separated.